Building a Personal Website - Part 1: Using Lume

 Good to know before reading: basic HTML/CSS, running shell commands, editing files

 The situation: It was the middle of the Covid lockdown.
-I had some free time, and I knew enough HTML, CSS, and JavaScript to cobble a few pages together and to list "HTML/CSS/JavaScript" on my resume.
+I had some free time, and I knew enough HTML, CSS, and JavaScript to cobble a few pages together and list "HTML/CSS/JavaScript" on my resume.
 I had some functional CSS code, and an AWS S3 bucket with a custom domain name.

 Enter: an early version of my personal website: